paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-409-national-instant-criminal-background-check-system.md

 (2) assist States in establishing or enhancing their own capacities to perform NICS background checks;

-(3) supply accurate and timely information to the Attorney General concerning final dispositions of criminal records to databases accessed by NICS;
+(3) supply accurate and timely information to the Attorney General concerning final dispositions of criminal records to databases accessed by NICS, including through increased efforts to pre-validate the contents of those records to expedite eligibility determinations;

 (4) supply accurate and timely information to the Attorney General concerning the identity of persons who are prohibited from obtaining a firearm under [section 922(g)(4) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section922/g/4&num=0&edition=prelim) to be used by the Federal Bureau of Investigation solely to conduct NICS background checks;